"Transformative Equine Therapy in Marin | Healing Through Connection With Horses"

 A mindfulness relaxation technique, which generally would be a dull and frustrating attempt for a regulation, is suddenly magically crucial because the gift of connection with the horse is the reward and the bliss.

-As clients learn to regulate and find safety in their bodies and connect with the horse, more significant movements and work can be explored, such as working in an arena with a free horse and using gestures of pushing out (boundaries) and reaching for (connection).
-These gestures may stir up trauma or negative memories, causing nervous system dysregulation.
-The relational mirror of the horse shows demonstrates all of our areas of work and focus.
+As clients learn to regulate and find safety in their bodies and connect with the horse, more significant movements and work can be explored, such as working in an arena with a free horse where we often see attachment patterns arise in our work.
+The relational dyad of the horse demonstrates all of our areas of work and focus.

 These are just some of the endless ways that horses can be guides to our own nervous system and healing.
 Horses have been one of the most remarkable healing gifts of my life, and the beauty of sharing their gifts of healing never ceases to break my heart open.